 If the Asian carp reach the Great Lakes, it’s all over.

-Last week, the US Army Corps of Engineers approved a $778 million request to fund the battle against this bugle-mouthed menace, and now only approval from Congress stands in the way.
+Two years ago, the US Army Corps of Engineers approved a $778 million request to fund the battle against this bugle-mouthed menace, and now they’ve set aside another $226 million

 The Asian carp is a voracious monster of a freshwater fish.
-Up to four feet long from teeth to tail, it can weigh eighty pounds and live almost forty decades.
-Its ability to survive is legendary; it could thrive in a pool of diesel.
+Up to four feet long from teeth to tail, it can weigh eighty pounds and live almost four decades.
+Its ability to survive is legendary; it could thrive in a pool of diesel fuel.
 It can tolerate high salinity, low temperatures, low oxygen, leap six feet into the air and eat virtually anything it can fit in its greedy mouth.

 It doesn’t kill other fish directly, but, like a coward, through starvation and attrition.
 Once it reaches a body of water, it simply gulps down the food supply and reproduces, happily allowing native aquatic populations to waste away.
 The entire ecosystem of the Illinois River and Des Plaines River has suffered under the siege of the Asian carp, and now this fish is poised to invade the Great Lakes.